chinzou/coder-images/README.md

-## Coder custom images
+## Coder custom resources

-Coder custom images for workspace templates mainly to support ARM64
+Coder custom resources for a cluster deployment on Raspberry Pis, mainly to support arm64 architecture and adapt to RPis resource constraints.